-TGA approval for Pfizer COVID-19 vaccine booster dose in Australia
+Approval for COVID-19 vaccine booster doses

-The TGA approval means that the Pfizer COVID-19 vaccine has been found safe and effective to boost protection for individuals aged 18 years and older through a third booster dose provided at least six months after the completion of a COVID-19 vaccine primary course of two doses.
-The primary course can be of any of the COVID-19 vaccine registered for use in Australia.
+Approval of booster doses means that COVID-19 vaccines have been found safe and effective to boost protection for individuals aged 18 years and older through a third booster dose provided after the completion of a COVID-19 vaccine primary course of two doses.
+The primary course can be any of the COVID-19 vaccines registered for use in Australia or New Zealand.

 People remain fully vaccinated with two doses of approved COVID-19 vaccines and the commencement of booster doses will provide additional protection and peace of mind for Australians and New Zealanders.